JoSchae/nestjs-server/setup/setup-instructions.md

 ### NestJS Setup

 We start pretty simple.
 Just follow the [official setup-guide of NestJS](https://docs.nestjs.com/first-steps 'NestJS First Steps').
-I will use npm as package manager for simplicity, but you can of course choose whichever you want.
-We will also use the default Express-platform of NestJS instead of Fastify or others.
+I'll use npm as package manager for simplicity, but you can of course choose whichever you want.
+We'll also use the default Express-platform of NestJS instead of Fastify or others.
 I'm all for efficiency, but for now simplicity serves us well.

-After you created the project it ready for testing and playing around.
+After you've created the project it's ready for testing and playing around.
 You can reach it under localhost:3000.

 There are several things every server needs to deal with.
-While not the most important, we will start with documentation.
-Yea, I know nobody likes it, which is why we will be just outsourcing that to Swagger.
+While not the most important, we'll start with documentation.
+Yeah, I know nobody likes it, which is why we'll just outsource that to Swagger.

 If you don't know it, Swagger is a collection of tools to design and create REST-like APIs.
-And it gives us the tooles to not only do that very simple for whatever we will create, but also generates a static website we can serve for others.
+It gives us the tools to not only do that very simply for whatever we create, but also generates a static website we can serve for others.
 That way everyone will be able to easily understand and even test our mighty server.

 #### Swagger